vdavid30/LabCOSWPDAM/README.md

                     }
         ```

-  3) Create an xml file that will represent the row of a team and make sure that this values are mapped on the ViewHolder class.
+  3) Create an xml file that will represent the row of a team and make sure that these values are mapped on the ViewHolder class created on the step 1.

        <?xml version="1.0" encoding="utf-8"?>